Senators eye October action on China yuan

 The legislation combines two earlier bipartisan measures -- one championed by Democratic Senator Charles Schumer and Republican Senator Lindsey Graham; the other by Brown, a Democrat, and Senator Olympia Snowe, a Republican.

-Schumer said he expected the bill to pass "resoundingly" early in October when lawmakers return from a break.
+Schumer said he expected the legislation to pass "resoundingly" early in October when lawmakers return from a break.

-"Economists of all stripes agree: China illegally subsidizes their industries, they underpay their workers, they skirt environmental regulations and ignore the tenets of global trade rule after trade rule," he said.

-"They get away with economic murder, and thus far our country has said, 'Oh, we don't care," Schumer said.

-The bill is sure to increase tensions with China, although it would have a long road to travel before becoming law.
+The legislation is certain to increase tensions with China, although it would have a long road to travel before becoming law.
 Policymakers are already worried Europe's debt crisis could undermine global growth; a trade war would be further trouble.

-China's Foreign Minister Yang Jiechi, attending a United Nations meeting in New York, did not directly address the currency issue but urged restraint.

-"Economic and trade issues should not be politicized and trade and investment protectionism should be rejected," he said in a speech to business leaders.

 Key Republicans in the House of Representatives have indicated a go-slow approach to the China currency issue, and Schumer acknowledged President Barack Obama does not support the bill.